May 22, 2026

 These are the most widely used personal loan options:

-A credit builder loan is when money is held in a savings account or CD until you pay off the loan balance.
+A credit builder loan is a type of loan in which money is held in a savings account or CD until you pay off the loan balance.

 • Best for: People with no credit or those building credit